 LAF Fellowship Spotlight: The Landscape of Public Housing

 Members of the 2018-2019 cohort of the LAF Fellowship for Innovation and Leadership spent twelve months exploring their big ideas and advancing their proposed projects.
 On June 13, the Fellows presented the culmination of their work at LAF’s Innovation + Leadership Symposium in Washington, DC.
-To give greater insight into the Fellowship, LAF is profiling each fellow to share more about their how their projects progressed and the personal journeys they embarked upon.
-Read on to learn about Karl Krause’s inquiry into the landscapes of public housing and their contributions to feelings of community.
+To give greater insight into the Fellowship, LAF is profiling each fellow to share more about their projects and the personal journeys.

 Across the United States, public housing is being redeveloped into mixed-income developments that replace traditional public housing with a new community of neighbors from diverse social and economic backgrounds.
 Karl’s work asks how the lives of public housing residents are being impacted by the sometimes years-long rebuilding of their homes and neighborhood, and how design can help rebuild community among new neighbors.
 Throughout the year, Karl traveled to mixed-income redevelopments across the country to interview Housing Authority administrators, developers, designers, and residents and discuss the issues faced in these communities and the complexities that go into the rebuilding process.
 By visiting redevelopments that were built at different times – some completed as early as 2004 – Karl’s inquiry highlights the successes and opportunities for improvement that developments in the planning and construction phases can learn from.
 Karl is gathering his research and interviews in his soon-to-be-released documentary Between Neighbors, which will share stories of community and the ways in which development and design decisions affect the lives of those he spoke with.